sparkfun/OpenLog_Artemis_GNSS_Logger/README.md

-SparkFun OpenLog Artemis
+SparkFun OpenLog Artemis : GNSS Logger
 ===========================================================

 [![SparkFun OpenLog Artemis](https://cdn.sparkfun.com//assets/parts/1/4/4/8/0/15846-OpenLog_Artemis-01.jpg)](https://www.sparkfun.com/products/15846)

 [*SparkFun OpenLog Artemis (SPX-15846)*](https://www.sparkfun.com/products/15846)

-The OpenLog Artemis is an open source datalogger the comes preprogrammed to automatically log IMU, GPS, serial data, and various pressure, humidity, and distance sensors.
+The OpenLog Artemis is an open source datalogger that comes preprogrammed to automatically log IMU, GPS, serial data, and various pressure, humidity, and distance sensors.
 All without writing a single line of code!
 OLA automatically detects, configures, and logs Qwiic sensors.
-OLA is designed for users who just need to capture a bunch of data to a CSV and get back to their larger project.
+OLA is designed for users who just need to capture a bunch of data to SD and get back to their larger project.

-This version of the firmware is dedicated to logging data from the latest u-blox GNSS modules.
+The firmware in this repo is dedicated to logging data from the latest u-blox GNSS modules.
+You can find the main OpenLog Artemis repo [here](https://github.com/sparkfun/OpenLog_Artemis).

 Data is logged to SD card in u-blox's UBX format without being processed.
-The files can be analyzed with
+The files can be analyzed with (e.g.) [u-center](https://www.u-blox.com/en/product/u-center) or RTKLIB.
-(e.g.) [u-center](https://www.u-blox.com/en/product/u-center) or RTKLIB.
-You will find everything you need to know about exploring precision GPS/GNSS with RTKLIB over at https://rtklibexplorer.wordpress.com/
+You will find everything you need to know about exploring precision GPS/GNSS with RTKLIB over at [rtklibexplorer.wordpress.com](https://rtklibexplorer.wordpress.com/).

 OpenLog Artemis is highly configurable over an easy to use serial interface.
 Simply plug in a USB C cable and open a terminal at 115200kbps.
 The logging output is automatically streamed to both the terminal and the microSD.
 Pressing any key will open the configuration menu.